LaszloTaba/Ansible-files-for-aggregating-ESXi-logs/README.md

 I've uploaded two files to this repository.
 The first, named "playbook from the second blog post", includes a playbook I created that aggregates various logs on an ESXi server.
 Note that I designed the playbook to run on a remote device on the ESXi server, so that the remote device will collect logs.
 Also, keep in mind that I wrote it as a proof of concept.
 Optimizing it for log aggregation would require modify the code, and, really, Ansible is probably not the best option for that kind of functionality.

-The second file, named "Bash commands from the third blog post", I wrote a script in Bash that aggregates logs like my Ansible playbook does.
+The second file, named "Bash commands from the third blog post", is a script I wrote in Bash that aggregates logs like my Ansible playbook does.